Where Do Human Emotions Fit in the Customer Experience?

 These motivators can include the desire to “be different”, “caring about the environment”, or “enjoying a sense of stability”.
 Identifying the right motivator may be difficult – because not only do these connections have to be created, customers themselves may not be consciously aware of them.

 Reaching emotional connections in the customer experience

-Millenials and Generation Z consumers place their feelings at the forefront during purchase decisions, more so than consumers of previous generations.
+Millenials and Generation Z consumers embrace self-service and stay attuned with their feelings during purchase decisions, more so than consumers of previous generations.
 In fact, all types of brands – from cat food to SaaS software are able to capitalize on this new type of consumer, transferring emotional connections to the customer experience.

 So when a brand promises us to stand out from the crowd, offers to bring order and predictability to our lives – these triggers could make us gravitate towards that brand.

 Read More: What Every Business Can Learn From Ikea and Apple

 One way of pinpointing these triggers is to understand customer personas.
 For example, Jack, 30 is tech-savvy and is able to start using a product after watching one or two video tutorials.
 Mary, 50 prefers to talk with a person over a screen-sharing session instead.
 Understanding customer personas is the first step to understanding inner drivers that shape our decision making process.